mendhak/mendhak.github.io/posts/2022-01-28-escaping-jekyll-to-eleventy.md

 ---

 A rite of passage exists, that after a certain amount of time spent writing on a platform, a blogger feels a need to revamp or migrate to something else.
 I used to come across such posts on various other blogs and I'd be dismissive of them.
 Just be happy with what you have, right?
-As it turns out, **no**, there are always good reasons to move, and it took a while for me to understand that.
+As it turns out, **no**, there are always good reasons to move, and it took me a while to understand that.
 I can say I am glad to be free of the torturous hell that is Jekyll and Ruby.

 ### Jekyll and Minimal Mistakes